chasm/reb/README.md

     ```js
     import Express from 'express';
+    import http from 'http';

     const app = new Express();
     const server = new http.Server(app);
     ```

 2. Next we use `morgan` for logging.
 We import it and `fs` for use with the filesystem.
 We set the path to the logs, create a write stream that appends to the log file (the 'a' flag), and then add the logger as middleware to Express, telling it to combine the standard and error outputs into one log:

      ```js
      import morgan from 'morgan';
      import fs from 'fs';

      const logPath = __dirname + '/../logs/api.log';
      const accessLogStream = fs.createWriteStream(logPath, { flags: 'a' });

      app.use(morgan('combined', { stream: accessLogStream }));
      ```